Toilets of Faith

 Not rashly swift nor insolently slow.

-New Testament Biblical toilets in my collection include the famous public latrine at Ephesus, seen at left.
+Toilets of Christian sites in my collection include the famous public latrine at Ephesus, seen at left.
 A settlement was founded in that area in the 10th Century BC, but it was relocated to its final location in 292 BC.
 Ephesus became the principal city of Asia Minor, so this public latrine was quite large.

 These similar marble public toilets are next to the main processional way from the harbor gate in Korinthos, Greece.
 These date from when the Apostle Paul was visiting Korinthos, trying to turn people away from the mountaintop debauchery at the Temple of Aphrodite, visible on the mountaintop in the distance.